Isambard Kingdom Brunel was a nineteenth century engineer famous for ships, railways and railway architecture

 1852: Opening of the railway bridge at Chepstow.

-1854: Designed a large floating barge to take heavy guns needed in the Crimean War.
+1854: He designed a large floating barge to take heavy guns needed in the Crimean War.

-1855: Isambard Kingdom Brunel worked on designs to build prefabricated hospitals for the war in the Crimea.
+1855: Brunel worked on designs to build prefabricated hospitals for the war in the Crimea.

 1858: Launching of the SS “Great Eastern” ship.